Mike Hampton (baseball coach)

 Michael Anthony Hampton (born January 17, 1972) is an American college baseball coach and former third baseman.
-He is the interim head baseball coach at the St. John's University.
+He is the head baseball coach at the St. John's University.
 Hampton played college baseball at Clemson University from 1993 to 1994 before pursuing a professional career from 1994 to 1997.
 In college, he was named an All-American in 1994.

 Playing career

 As a junior at Clemson University in 1993, Hampton had a .254 batting average, a .322 on-base percentage (OBP), and a .454 SLG, with nine home runs.

 As a senior in 1994, Hampton batted .380 with a .596 SLG, 11 home runs, and 70 RBIs.
 He was named first team All-Atlantic Coast Conference and he was also named a first-team All-American by Collegiate Baseball.

 Hampton was selected in the 4th round of the 1994 Major League Baseball draft by the Cincinnati Reds.
 After three years in the team's farm system, Hampton retired due to injuries.